Kings outlast Heat 119-113, win first game of Mike Brown era

 Heat: F/C Dewayne Dedmon missed Saturday’s game with a non-COVID illness.
 Dedmon played 34 games with Sacramento during the 2019-20 season.
 Miami coming in had won three of four against Sacramento.

 Kings: Brown successfully won a challenge in the first quarter when a foul was called on Sabonis.
 It was changed to an offensive foul on Adebayo.
 Sacramento coming in had committed the 5th most fouls in the NBA, averaging 23.8 per game.
-They had BLANK against Miami.
-Kings shot a season-low BLANK 3-pointers.
+They had 29 against Miami.
+Kings shot a season-low 31 3-pointers.

 UP NEXT